mern64/DriverGuard/readme.md

 Driver exhaustion and emotional instability are primary contributors to global road fatalities.
 We developed this system as a **real-world solution** to be integrated into modern vehicle safety suites.
 Our goal is to **bridge the gap between AI research and road safety**, proactively preventing accidents before they occur.

 ## 📺 Project Demo
-*(Upload your video to GitHub or YouTube and paste the link below)* [![Project Demo](https://img.shields.io/badge/Demo-Video-red?style=for-the-badge&logo=youtube)]
+[![Project Demo](https://img.shields.io/badge/Demo-Video-red?style=for-the-badge&logo=youtube)]

 https://github.com/user-attachments/assets/b39df453-283e-4bc1-b0e2-34db1486c2d8